Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Daily** **Attack** **1** (**Counter Action**) ● **Martial, Weapon**
 > **Melee or Ranged** weapon, triggering creature
 > **Trigger** A creature in eyesight moves towards you or an ally.
 > **Effect** Make a basic attack against the target.
-Until the end of your next turn, the target is immobile, and you and all allies in open range gain combat advantage against the target.
+Until the end of your next turn, the target is immobile, and you and all allies in sight gain combat advantage against the target.

 > #### Bring Me Everyone
 > *Everyone?*